ppearson/psrec/README.md

     python3 psrec_gen_plot.py <path_to_results_file.csv>

 With Python with matplotlib libs installed, should display a chart of the results (should work with Python 2 and 3).

+Additional option args that are supported to control the plot visualisation:

+* `--areaplot`: Draw each plot with the graphed value shape filled in with solid colour as an "area" plot.
+* `--nocpuplot`: Don't include the default CPU plot.
+* `--norssplot`: Don't include the default memory RSS plot.